 You’ll notice they have goals in common: building loyalty and repeat business through sending and sharing content.

-Sending emails to your network of past, current, and potential clients does not equal having an email marketing strategy.
+Sending the same emails to your network of past, current, and potential clients does not equal having an email marketing strategy.
 The emails you send need to have quality, relevant, and interesting content.
 They need to be visually appealing.
-And most importantly, they need to have a purpose.
+And furthermore, they need to have a purpose.
 So how what kind of content does an email need?

 Let’s break down a marketing email into four very basic parts.

 - Call to action (CTA)